brentelia/HLS-scheduling-distributed-solver/README.md

 # Distributed-HLS-scheduling-solver-

-An Hadoop application for solving the scheduling problem in a High level synthesis context using cluster computing.
+This repository contains an Hadoop application for solving the scheduling problem in a High level synthesis context using cluster computing.
 For more info about the work done see the report file at https://github.com/brentelia/HLS-scheduling-distributed-solver/blob/master/Latex/Relazione.pdf

-### Usage
+## Usage

 The software need to be execute into an hadoop filesystem and it has been tested inside both a java 7 and java 8 environment.